-Prerequisite: BIOL 3100 or consent of instructor.
+Prerequisite: Admission into the graduate program or permissin of the instructor.
 An introduction to viruses and other non-cellular infectious agents.
 Topics include the structure and composition of these agents, their replication, effects on their hosts, and host responses.
 Methods for studying these agents, their origin and evolution, and their uses in biotechnology will also be discussed.